Research Focus

 computed using HER2NI metrics at a representative point along an interaction trajectory.

-- Ss ≈ 0.91 — deep but stable model reasoning load
+- Ss ≈ 0.91 — high but stable model-side structural load

 Illustrative example only.
 Values shown are not derived from a deployed system.